Best Preset Settings for HandBrake to Rip DVD to MP4 [2023 Updated]

 [Legacy] - Video codec: H.264 (x264); Encoder Profile: High

-Output video quality and size are the main factors that affect the DVD to MP4 encoding speed.
-First you should know video size = time x bit rate, and then let's see what we can deduced from the information.
+When you rip DVDs with Handbrake or its alternative, output video quality and size are the main factors that affect the DVD to MP4 encoding speed.
+First you should know video size = time duration x bit rate, and then let's see what we can deduce from the information.

-e.g. A 1080p HD video takes longer to encode than a 576p file using the same settings and hardware, because of the 5 times the pixels to process.
+e.g. A 1080p HD video takes longer to encode than a 576p file using the same settings and hardware, because there are 5 times as many pixels to process.

-1. Strictly speaking, it doesn't mean it is in lower quality if the file size is smaller than others, which might just be the result of a more efficient compression algorithm.
-But generally, the more the bit rates are, the higher the video quality is and the larger the file size will be.
+Strictly speaking, it doesn't mean it is of lower quality if the file size is smaller than others, which might just be the result of a more efficient compression algorithm.
+However, in general, higher bit rates result in higher video quality and larger file sizes.

-2. All we are talking about above is just the encoding part.
+All we are talking about above is just the encoding part.
 How about the decoding speed?
 A Baseline H.264 will be far quicker to decode than a High Profile H.264, and release your CPU to spend more time on encoding.
 One more thing: HandBrake can't decode copy-protected DVDs.
-So forget about best HandBrake settings, and just use an alternative to rip encrypted DVDs.
+So forget about the best HandBrake settings if you attempt to convert an encrypted DVD, and just use an alternative to rip encrypted DVDs.

-So if you really don't mind quality and just want an ultrafast speed to convert DVD to MP4, here are the recommended best HandBrake settings:
+So if you really don't mind quality and just want an ultrafast speed to rip DVDs to MP4, here are the recommended best HandBrake settings:

 [General] - Video Codec: H.264 (x264)